KhushiChaudhary744/KhushiChaudhary744/README.md

 ## Hi, I am Khushi (she/her), a ME 2nd year at IIT Goa. 👋

-- 🌱 I’m current learning ML and QC as a beginner!
+- 🌱 I’m current learning ML and Game development as a beginner!
 - 👯 I’m looking to collaborate with people who are knowlegable in my domain!
 - 🥅 2022 Goals : ML indept, Quantum computing, Open source contributions